darshanbeniwal/Statistical_Cosmology_using_Python_ICARD_2021/README.md

-# A Course on "Cosmology with Python: From Beginner to Advanced"
+# A Course on "Statistical Cosmology using Python: From Beginner to Advanced"